What is APrON?

 We hope our participants will volunteer because they are interested in healthy child development.
 In Canada, health research ethics boards do not permit studies to pay participants, but we do provide compensation for study-related parking and travel expenses.
 Participants will also be given summaries of the study results, and from time to time will receive other tokens of our appreciation.

 How long will the participants be involved in the APrON study?

-We expect that families will be followed at least until Febuary 2013.
+We expect that families will be followed at least until we no longer have funding.
 Our vision is to follow the children of APrON until they might have their own babies one day in the future!

 What will be done with the results of the study?